DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

 The second panel entry concerns the page number.

 Once checked, just click “Apply to All” to apply the page number to all slides.
-To be precise, the page number will be seen in all slides that are linked to a layout in the master that contains the field footer (If you do not know what I’m talking about, it means that you’re probably losing a lot of time when you work in PowerPoint, so I suggest you learn what the slidemaster really is and how to use it – link to the slidemaster guide).
+To be precise, the page number will be seen in all slides that are linked to a layout in the master that contains the field footer (If you do not know what I’m talking about, it means that you’re probably losing a lot of time when you work in PowerPoint, so I suggest you learn what the slidemaster really is and how to use it – Slide Master PowerPoint: the Complete Guide to make the best use of it).

 Another interesting check is the option “Do not show on title slide”, which allows you to hide the page number from the title slide so that it starts from the first slide.